Test for measuring adrenal function and the body's ability to handle stress

 Cortisol is the most important steroid hormone produced by the adrenal glands.
 The production of this hormone is under the influence of the hypothalamus.
 Under stressful conditions, the hypothalamus secretes corticotrophin releasing factor (CRF) that induces the pituitary gland to excrete adrenocorticotropic hormone (ACTH).
 This ACTH stimulates the adrenal cortex to produce cortisol, which, among other things through the stimulation of glucose formation, ensures that sufficient fuel is available to respond adequately to the stress.
 Afterwards the cortisol inhibits the production of CRF and ACTH via a negative feed back.

 The cortisol production is subject to a day-to-night rhythm, with a high peak in the morning and a decrease during the day, with the lowest level around midnight.
 As a result of stress (physical ), the cortisol level (temporarily - as long as the stress lasts) may deviate from this rhythm (be increased) because the feed back mechanism is (temporarily) overruled by the stressor.
+By measuring the cortisol level at four fixed times in the course of 24 hours, an image is obtained of the person's ability to handle the stress to which he / she is exposed.
+Another hormone produced by the adrenal glands is the steroid hormone DHEA which is mainly present in the circulation in its sulphonated form DHEA-S. DHEA is an intermediary in the production of the hormones testosterone, estradiol and estrone.
+The DHEA-S present in the circulation (and saliva) shows only a weak day-night rhythm.

 By determining DHEA-S in addition to cortisol and plotting it against the cortisol value, valuable extra information is obtained about the functioning of the adrenal glands.